arista-netdevops-community/cvaas-migration/README.md

 ## Disclaimer

-This is a proof-of-concept demo, highly recommended to take a backup before running the playbook.
+- This is a proof-of-concept demo, highly recommended to take a backup before running the playbook.
+- Tested with ansible-cvp `v3.3.1` and devel branch

+## Caveats

+- Due to [issue#508](https://github.com/aristanetworks/ansible-cvp/issues/508) in ansible-cvp `v3.4.0` due to schema differences between `cv_facts_v3` output  and `cv_container_v3` input the container topology creation will fail.
+Fixed in `v3.5.0`.

 ## TO-DO